KomodoPlatform/developer-docs/docs/basic-docs/installations/asset-chain-parameters.md

 The `ac_cc` parameter sets the network cluster on which the chain can interact with other chains via CryptoConditions modules and MoMoM technology.

-Under most circumstances, this parameter requires the Komodo notarization service to achieve functionality, as it relies on the `pubkey`s of the trusted notary nodes to ensure coin-supply stability.
+Under most circumstances, this parameter requires the Komodo notarization service to achieve functionality, as it relies on the `pubkey`s of the trusted notary nodes to ensure coin-supply stability.(FIXME this only applies to burn protocol, ac_cc can be used without notarization otherwise)

-Once activated, the `ac_cc` parameter can allow features such as cross-chain fungibility -- coins on one asset chain can be directly transferred to any other asset chain that has the same `ac_cc` setting and the same set of notary nodes (same set of `notary pubkeys`) .
+Once activated, the `ac_cc` parameter can allow features such as cross-chain fungibility -- coins on one asset chain can be directly transferred to any other asset chain that has the same `ac_cc` setting (FIXME if >99)and the same set of notary nodes (same set of `notary pubkeys`) .

 ### ac_cc=0

-Setting `ac_cc=0` disables smart contracts on the asset chain entirely.
+Setting `ac_cc=0` disables smart contracts on the asset chain entirely.(FIXME "crypto conditions" not smart contract)

 ### ac_cc=1

 Setting `ac_cc=1` permits smart contracts on the asset chain, but will not allow the asset chain to interact in cross-chain smart contracts with other asset chains.

-### ac_cc=2 to 100
+### ac_cc=2 to 99

-The values of `2` through `100` indicate asset chains that can import functions across asset chains, but their coins are not fungible.
+The values of `2` through `99` indicate asset chains that can import functions across asset chains, but their coins are not fungible.(FIXME "import functions" it allows for a chain to validate a transaction happened on another chain via MoMoM)

 For example, an asset chain may be able to query another asset chain on the same `ac_cc` cluster (i.e., same `ac_cc` value) for details about a transaction.

 However, coins are not fungible, and therefore cannot be transferred between blockchains.

-### ac_cc=101 to 9999
+### ac_cc=100 to 9999

-Setting the value of `ac_cc` to any value greater than or equal to `101` will permit cross-chain interaction with any asset chain that has the same `ac_cc` value and is secured by notary nodes with the same `pubkey`.
+Setting the value of `ac_cc` to any value greater than or equal to `100` will permit cross-chain interaction with any asset chain that has the same `ac_cc` value and is secured by notary nodes with the same `pubkey`.

-All asset chains that have the same `ac_cc (>= 101)` value form a cluster, where the base tokens of all the chains in the cluster are fungible via the burn protocol.
+All asset chains that have the same `ac_cc (>= 100)` value form a cluster, where the base tokens of all the chains in the cluster are fungible via the burn protocol.

 For example, an asset chain set to `ac_cc=201` in its parameters can interact with other asset chains with `ac_cc=201`, on the same notary-node network, but cannot interact with an asset chain set to `ac_cc=300`.

 ### Summary of `ac_cc`

 ::: tip Consider a chain with -ac_cc=N
-* If <b>N = 0</b>, contracts are disabled
+* If <b>N = 0</b>, contracts are disabled (FIXME we should be moving away from "contracts" in favor of "crypto conditions")
-* If <b>N > 0</b>, contrats are enabled
+* If <b>N > 0</b>, contracts are enabled
-* If <b>N = 1</b>, on-chain contracts are active
+* If <b>N = 1</b>, on-chain contracts are active (FIXME redundant)
-* If <b>N >= 2 and <= 100</b>, the chain allows for non-fungible cross-chain contracts within all other chains bearing the same N value
+* If <b>N >= 2 and <= 99</b>, the chain allows for non-fungible cross-chain contracts within all other chains bearing the same N value
-* If <b>N >= 101</b>, the chain can form a cluster with all other chains with the same N value.
-The base tokens of all chains in the cluster are fungible via the burn protocol
+* If <b>N >= 100</b>, the chain can form a cluster with all other chains with the same N value(FIXME notarized by same dpow network).
+The base tokens(FIXME tokens != coins) of all chains in the cluster are fungible via the burn protocol.
 :::

 #### :pushpin: Examples: